 The Sequence of the Game

-The activity begins with 8 groups representing European Countries.
+The Imperialism Activity begins with 8 groups representing European Countries.
 At the start, each country has natural resources and industrial production that are equal in size.
 Groups have the option of spending their national income on:

 - Military: for military conquest in Africa and Asia.

 - Saving income for a later turn.

 As students make their decisions, they are watching and learning from each other.
 When students invest in technology, their industrial production increases.
 Income will only grow if countries have markets to sell to and natural resources to supply industrial production.

 In the first round, students spend all their income on Research and Development.
 This simulates the Industrial Revolution and the enormous increase in production through efficiency.
 Students then have to use strategic thinking to choose the best odds that would produce the most technology-which will increase production.